rickulland/consGame09/consTrek/README.md

    6) Cruise towards home base, looking for action

 ## Death
-A player can die in several ways(RSN)
+A player can (RSN) die in several ways
   1) Destroyed in combat.
 That's it.
 Everything is gone.
   2) Disabled.
-The ship can no longer repair itself, but can be repaired (or stolen) by others.
+The ship can no longer fight or repair itself, but can be repaired *(or stolen)* by others.
   3) Wrecked.
 Once the RCS spools down, she's dead, Jim.
 Scrap value is the minable cargo.